-The hall is licensed for a maximum of 200 people in total and can accommodate about 100 sitting at tables.
+The hall is licensed for a maximum of 288 people standing and 144 seated.
 The Village Hall Committee has a license to sell alcohol, and can provide a bar service for hirers.
 The 3 m long bar lies behind the shutters to the left of the servery (second photo).

 The stage is 4 m wide, with wings about 1 m wide on either side.
 It is 2.5 m deep to the current backdrop, with a further 2 m behind that.
 There is a 5 m x 3 m storage/changing area at the back of the hall, behind the stage.
 Performers have the choice of using the stage, the floor area in front of it or the space between the pillars along the long side of the hall.

-The main entrance to the hall is from the village car park.
-There is a step up from the car park to a concrete path and two further steps from there up to the main doors.
-An alternative entrance avoiding steps can be accessed via a ramp from the School Lane pavement; the double doors here are 1.5 m wide and opened from the inside.
+The main entrance to the hall faces the village car park.
+There are steps on this route but alternative access is available via a ramp from the School Lane pavement.
 There is level access from the main part of the hall to a disabled toilet through a door that is 0.9 m wide.

-Since the above photos were taken, a larger set of old Harby photos has been mounted on the wall opposite the main entrance.
+Since the above photos were taken, a larger set of old Harby photos has been mounted in the village hall.

 Click here for more information about the photos on display.